Montacute House: Present day

 During the last quarter of the 20th century the gardens and grounds were restored and replanted.

+In 1975, London's National Portrait Gallery formed the first of its regional partnerships, a partnership that marries empty large antique spaces with the many paintings the gallery has insufficient space to display.
+This has seen Montacute's Long Gallery redecorated and restored and hung with an important collection of historical portraits from the reign of Henry VIII to that of Charles I.

+The house and grounds are open to the public.
+In 2019-2020, the National Trust recorded over 183,000 visitors.

+In popular culture

 The house and village have often featured as locations for films.
 Several scenes of the 1995 film version of Jane Austen's novel Sense and Sensibility were filmed at Montacute, as were scenes from the 2004 film The Libertine.
 The house was used as Baskerville Hall for a version of The Hound of the Baskervilles filmed in 2000 for Canadian television.
-In May–June 2014 the house was used as one of the locations for the BBC's adaption of Hilary Mantel novel Wolf Hall.
+In May–June 2014 the house was used as one of the locations for the BBC's adaption of Hilary Mantel's novel, Wolf Hall.

-In 1975, London's National Portrait Gallery formed the first of its regional partnerships, a partnership that marries empty large antique spaces with the many paintings the gallery has insufficient space to display.
-This has seen Montacute's Long Gallery redecorated and restored and hung with an important collection of 16th- and 17th-century old master portraits.

 The Wallace and Gromit short film for 2012 is set at a house that seems to be based on Montacute House.
 The short was created in celebration of the National Trust and is titled "A Jubilee Bunt-A-Thon".
 The fictional location for the earlier Wallace and Gromit film The Curse of the Were-Rabbit, Tottington Hall, was also based on Montacute House.

-The house and grounds are open to the public.